Cham Albanian collaboration with the Axis: Background

-The region inhabited by the Chams, and known among Albanians as "Chameria", consisted chiefly of the Thesprotia prefecture in Greece, as well as a few villages in southwestern Albania.
-Before, 1945, the region had a mixed Greek and Albanian population dating to the migrations of the Albanian tribes into the area in the 13th and 14th centuries.
-Many of the Chams, originally Orthodox Christians, were Islamicized in the 17th to 19th centuries, with Crypto-Christianity persisting as late as the early 19th century, opening a confessional and cultural rift with the remaining Christian population.
+The region inhabited by the Chams, known among Albanians as "Chameria", consisted chiefly of the Thesprotia prefecture in Greece, as well as a few villages in southwestern Albania.
+Before 1945, the region had a mixed Greek and Albanian population dating to the migrations of Albanian tribes into the area in the 13th and 14th centuries.
+Many of the Chams, originally Orthodox Christians, were Islamicized in the 17th to 19th centuries, with Crypto-Christianity persisting as late as the early 19th century.

-Given the Ottoman social structure, Muslim Cham landlords were the most privileged part of the society and possessed much of the most fertile land.
-Apart from the beys it seems that the majority of the Muslim Cham population consisted of middle sized land owners and among the population also included families with ownership of small land parcels, few fields or animals and located in villages.
+Given the Ottoman social structure, Muslim Cham landlords were a privileged part of the society and owned much of the most fertile land.
+Apart from the beys it seems that the majority of the Muslim Cham population consisted of middle sized land owners and also included families with ownership of small land parcels, few fields or animals and located in villages.
 A degree of antagonism existed between the two communities and conflict occurred on certain occasions.

 Despite the claims of Greek and Albanian nationalists alike, surveys of the region of Thesprotia repeatedly noted the lack of "nationalisation" among the population; the Albanian speaking Christians referred to themselves not as Greeks but as "kaurs", while Albanophone Muslims did not call themselves "Albanian" but instead "Muslims" or "Turks"; even as late as the 1940s, the Muslims lacked any sort of Albanian consciousness and continued to describe themselves as "Turks"; Albanian nationalist ideas were espoused by a "minority of the educated and landowning class" but even these were divided between republican and royalist factions.
 Muslim religious authorities were conservative and of pro-Turkish persuasion, and accordingly they obstructed the growth of Albanian nationalism in the region.

-Once Epirus passed to Greek hands in 1913 as a result of the Balkan Wars however, the Muslim beys lost their past political weight, while retaining their economic influence.
-During the Interwar period, the Greek state did not take any serious effort to encourage their assimilation, although a number of complaints by the Chams to the League of Nations bears witness to a sense of grievance among them.
+Once Epirus passed to Greek hands in 1913 as a result of the Balkan Wars however, the Muslim beys lost their political influence, while retaining their economic weight.
+During the Interwar period, the Greek state did not take any serious effort to encourage their assimilation, although a number of complaints by the Chams to the League of Nations bear witness to a sense of grievance.
 However, there is little evidence of direct state persecution at this time.
 During that time though, members of the Cham community suffered from discrimination due to severe expropriations of their lands.